-The company aims to make its network system an industry standard by expanding the number of affiliates and to improve the profitability of the Dispensing Pharmacy business, and these remain objectives of the fourth medium-term plan and fifth medium-term plan starting in FY03/19, which targets expansion of its network and improving profitability of the Dispensing Pharmacy business.
-As the company continues to invest in business expansions, free cash flow has been negative since the start of the third medium-term plan, with the exception of FY03/16 when free cash flow turned positive due to temporary factors that sharply lifted profits, and FY03/20 and FY03/21, when there were few M&A deals.
+The company has aimed to make its network system an industry standard by expanding the number of affiliates and to improve profitability of the directly operated pharmacy business.
+Accordingly, in the third to fifth medium-term plans, it focused on profitability improvements in these mainstay businesses.
+Since the company's businesses call for front-loaded spending by nature, free cash flow has been negative up to FY03/19, with the exception of FY03/16 when free cash flow turned positive due to temporary factors that sharply lifted profits.
+From FY03/20 onward, free cash flow turned positive owing to selective engagement in M&A and earnings recovery.